Looking for a moderate day-hike close to Bran Castle? We suggest this lovely trail around the village of Moieciu de Sus.

 Start your hike on Valea Bangaleasa street in Moieciu de Sus.

 After walking for about 200 meters, keep an eye out for a small wooden bridge on your left.
 Once you spot it, cross the Turcu river using this bridge.

 After crossing, take the dirt path that leads upwards.
 Although the path isn't marked very well, it should be easy to spot.
 The beginning of the path is quite steep, but as you continue, it will follow the natural contour lines of the landscape.

 Red stripe markings

-After about 30 minutes you will intersect with the trail marked with red stripe that comes from the village of Simon.
-From there on, follow the red stripe markings all the way to Refugiul Saua Strunga.
+Approximately 30 minutes into your hike, you'll intersect with a trail that's marked with a red stripe, originating from the village of Simon.
+From that point onward, stick to the red stripe markings, and they will lead you directly to Refugiul Saua Strunga.

-You will pass by the ruins of Cabana Gutanu hut.
-In front you will have excellent views over the walls of Strungile Mari.
+You'll pass the ruins of Cabana Gutanu hut.
+Ahead, you'll see the striking walls of Strungile Mari.

 Refugiul Saua Strunga

 Refugiul Saua Strunga is a mountain refuge perched at an altitude of 1909 m.
 Having undergone recent renovations, it offers shelter from unpredictable mountain weather or a place to rest for the night, provided you have warm sleeping bags due to the cold temperatures at this height.

 It's worth noting that in the first half of May, areas above 1800 meters remained snow-covered.
 The photo showcased, like all others in this article, was taken on that same day.